anaesperanzalin/myreads2/README.md

 # MyReads Project

-Myreads is an app that helps you to search books and categorize them into three book shelves:
+Myreads is an app that helps you to search books and categorize them into three bookshelves:
 - Currently reading
 - Want to read
 - Read